 To get the most out of personalized study tools, you need a game plan.
 You can't just click through a test while watching Netflix.
 You have to treat it like the real deal.

 - Match the Clock: Schedule your mock exams for the same time of day your actual exam will happen.
-If your test is at 9:00 AM, your brain needs to be "on" at 9:00 AM.
+If your test is at 9:00 AM, your brain needs to be alert at 9:00 AM.